ucsb-cs148-w24/project-pj11-songrater/team/retrospectives/RETRO_02.md

 ## Experiment/Change
-Updated Jan 31
+Updated Feb 23

-* Putting lab checklist in issues for organization
+* Started working on the template for scrum meetings
-* We believe the first retro was successful because it helped us save time and start the development of the project because we could assign each other issues to tackle individually
+* We believe the second retro was successful because it helped us save time during class (and lab); Scrum went well and took less time
 * We will keep the change